How to Calm a Stressed Dog

 When you get home from school or work, do you take some time to care for yourself?

-Once you find something works, make it a regular part of your dog’s day.
+Once you find something that works, make it a regular part of your dog’s day.
 Having a routine can help ease a dog’s anxieties, as it knows that it will have its needs met.

 Get a Licking Mat